grue-eyed-arty/lvs-camera-security/AI_Usage.md

 * Used ChatGPT for quick little boilerplate such as "make dir if doesn't exist".

 * Used ChatGPT for brainstorming possible solutions to using JSON for logging since reading an entire JSON file into a dictionary DOES NOT scale well.

-Additionally, we never read the error or
+* Used ChatGPT to write a few unit tests since a lot of them contain a lot of the same stuff.